 The Machika Fund

 Created by the Rescue to help provide necessary—but often costly—medical care for our Special Need dogs, The Machika Fund aids injured animals needing immediate surgery as well as those requiring ongoing treatments which will allow them to live normal and fulfilled lives.
 The name of the Fund was inspired by a very special precious personality who has touched—and continues to touch—so many hearts and lives.
 A female Pekingese, Machika came to us when her owner died; she was still wearing a special tag that said "Therapy Dog."
 More »

 Colorado Peke and Pom Rescue, Inc. has created a network of volunteers in all regions of Colorado to help transport and foster its Precious Personalities (adoptable dogs) until they are placed into forever homes.
 Our Precious Personalities come from local shelters, private homes, vet offices and as strays.
 Our goal is to be able to take in all of these precious dogs and find them the homes they deserve.
 Without volunteers, we will not be able to achieve that goal.
 More »

-HAPPY NEW YEAR to our Friends & Volunteers!
+Friends & Volunteers!

-2012 also brought us a number of new friends and volunteers who became a part of the CPPR family.
+We have endured much change since the passing of our founder Connie Riddell.
+We have an amazing group of volunteers and a number of new friends and volunteers who became a part of the CPPR family.
 To them we say "thank you!" and "welcome"!
 Volunteers really DO make a difference!
 More lives can be saved ... more little Precious Personalities get a second chance to live out their lives surrounded by love.
 Read more »